-- IOM report
+- IOM Future of Emergency Care: Emergency Medical Services at the Crossroads

 - National Highway Traffic Safety Administration

-- o EMS Agenda for the Future
+- EMS Agenda for the Future

 - o EMS Education agenda for the Future

-- o EMS Rural and Remote Agenda for the Future
+- EMS Rural and Remote Agenda for the Future

-- o A leadership Guide to Quality Improvement for EMS
+- A leadership Guide to Quality Improvement for EMS

 - National Standard Curriculum

-- o National Core Content
+- National Core Content

-- o National Scope of Practice Model
+- National Scope of Practice Model

-- o EMS Workforce Agenda for the Future
+- EMS Workforce Agenda for the Future

-- o National EMS Research Agenda
+- National EMS Research Agenda

 - o Trauma System: Agenda for the Future

-- o Emergency Medical Services Outcomes Evaluation
+- Emergency Medical Services Outcomes Evaluation

 - National EMS Information System (NEMSIS)

 - National Emergency Medical Services for Children Data Analysis Research Center (NEDARC)

 - National Association of EMS Physicians:

 - o International Liaison Committee on Resuscitation

-- o Prehospital Systems and Medical Oversight
+- Prehospital Systems and Medical Oversight

 - Improving Quality in EMS

 - HRSA Rural Health Policy

 - Quality Through Collaboration:

 The Future of Rural & Frontier Emergency Medical Services in the U.S. Health System

-When considering these documents several observations can be made, one, there is no single group leading the development of standards and methodologies to detect and reduce medical errors in EMS nor a single system to improve patient safety.
-Another possible conclusion could be that there is no regulatory or financial system to drive the study of patient safety in EMS.
-A final conclusion might be that there is little peer reviewed research focused on a system approach to medical errors and patient safety within emergency medical services.
+In summary, there is no single group leading the development of standards and methodologies to identify and reduce adverse events in EMS nor a single system to improve patient safety.
+Further, there is no regulatory or financial system to drive the study of patient safety in EMS.
+Finally, there is little peer reviewed research focused on a system approach to medical errors and patient safety within emergency medical services.